giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 The commands in this section should be run in the management cluster's kubectl context.

-Since you have already logged in the MC, you can choose the context like this:
+Since you have already logged in to the MC, you can choose the context like this:

 ```sh
 kubectl config use-context gs-MC_NAME